ACECentre/Quality-Manual/README.md

 6. commit to git as you go!

-7. To update the HTML preview for git do ``asciidoctor Main.adoc`` in the directory of the main repository
+7. When you commit [travis-ci](http://travis-ci.org) automates the build of the document to a [web-page](http://acecentre.github.io/Quality-Manual/index.html) and [DocBook](http://acecentre.github.io/Quality-Manual/Main.xml)